What Is a Ticket?

 3. Make the Design

 If you choose to start from scratch, then you'll need to think about what kind of design your ticket should have.
 Whatever images you decide to use has to fit into the theme or mood that your ticket is going for.
 You'll also need to consider what kind of background color it should have and the resolution of the picture or pictures that you'll most likely be using.
-You can always check out samples of tickets to give you an idea of the type of design you can go for.
+You can always check out blank tickets to give you an idea of the type of design you can go for.

 4. Provide All the Details